US VP Harris sells 'Bidenomics' in swing through Wisconsin | Politics

 US VP Harris sells 'Bidenomics' in swing through Wisconsin

+Her stop in Madison, a college town filled with young voters critical to Biden and Harris's re-election efforts, aimed to highlight apprenticeship programs and union jobs touted by the Biden administration and urge supporters to defend democracy.
+Wisconsin is a political battleground state that the Biden team wants to win in November to get to the 270 state electoral votes required to be reelected.

-U.S. Vice President Kamala Harris traveled to Wisconsin on Wednesday to trumpet White House economic policies as she and President Joe Biden struggle to convince voters to give them more credit for U.S. economic strength.
-Her stop in Madison, a college town filled with young voters critical to Biden and Harris's re-election efforts, aimed to highlight apprenticeship programs and union jobs touted by the Biden administration.
+U.S. Vice President Kamala Harris touted White House economic policies during a visit to Wisconsin on Wednesday as she and President Joe Biden struggle to convince voters to give them more credit for U.S. economic strength.
+Her stop in Madison, a college town filled with young voters critical to Biden and Harris's re-election efforts, aimed to highlight apprenticeship programs and union jobs touted by the Biden administration and urge supporters to defend democracy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)